Dental Implants

 01 How long does treatment take?

-In most cases when only one or a few implants are being placed, the first phase of treatment involves placing the implant in the bone of the jaw & allowing the bone to heal around it.
-The procedure itself takes 1-2 hours & the healing time can be 3-6 months.
+In most cases when only one or a few implants are being placed, the first phase of treatment involves placing the implant in the bone of the jaw and allowing the bone to heal around it.
+The procedure itself takes 1-2 hours and the healing time can be 3-6 months.
 Once the dentist is satisfied that the implant is securely healed in place, the crown (i.e. the artificial tooth) will be attached to the implant.
 This takes one or two visits, depending on the situation.

-For patients who are replacing all of their teeth at once, getting implants & prosthetic teeth placed in a single day is possible, though the overall healing time is usually about the same (3 months).
+For patients who are replacing all of their teeth at once, getting implants and prosthetic teeth placed in a single day is possible, though the overall healing time is usually about the same (3 months).

 Not everyone needs to see the dentist every six months; some patients need to see us more often.
 Depending on your oral health situation, the dentist will recommend the frequency at which you need to visit us.
 Some patients see us every three or four months, especially if they have gum disease.
 If the dentist asks you to come in more frequently than you did in the past, please know that this advice is given with the idea of keeping you healthier in the long run.